axmo/tiTabsDemo/app/widgets/me.wslong.tiTabs/README.md

 This widget is initially based on the [com.mcongrove.tabs](https://github.com/mcongrove/com.mcongrove.tabs), with more configurable and improved features for iOS, Android and Mobile Web.

-For Demo project please check [Demo for me.wslong.tiTabs](http://github.com/Shallong/me.wslong.tiTabGroupCrossPlatform).
+For a completed Demo project please check [Demo for me.wslong.tiTabs](https://github.com/Shallong/tiTabsDemo).

 The default height for this widget is 60dp, position's bottom is set to 0dp, which are inherited from the based project.